twsswt/pyagora/README.md

-# Theatre_Market - A market simulator for the Theatre Framework
+# PyAgora - A market simulator for the Theatre Framework

+This is a port of the Jagora project into Python, using the Theatre_Ag agent simulation framework.